RobTheOceanographer/robtheoceanographer.github.io/_posts/2020-1-11-HowToDocstring.md

 ## More Info

-If you need inspiration check out [pep 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/) or go hunting around in your favorite python module.
+If you need inspiration check out [pep 257 -- Docstring Conventions](https://www.python.org/dev/peps/pep-0257/) or go hunting around in your favourite python module.